blosavio/chlog/README.md

           <strong>altered-functions</strong> a vector of symbols that were altered in this change.
         </li>
         <li>
-          <strong>responsible</strong> a hash-map of a name string and an email string.
+          <strong>responsible</strong> a hashmap of a name string and an email string.
         </li>
         <li>
           <strong>change-type</strong> a keyword from an <a href=